Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction: Supplementary Material

-{\bf $ii)$ Series- and Graph-based OOD Approaches:}\\ \bitem{AdaRNN}~\cite{adarnn}: a time series model that addresses distribution shift challenges.
-It clusters historical time sequences into different classes and dynamically matches input data to these classes to identify contextual information.\\ \bitem{COST}~\cite{woo2022cost}: a time series model that disentangles season and trend information from a causal lens to enhance model robustness.
-The backbone is temporal convolution networks.\\ \bitem{CIGA}~\cite{chen2022learning}: it is a graph model that captures the invariance of graphs via causal models to guarantee OOD generalization under various distribution shifts.

-{\bf $iii)$ Spatio-Temporal OOD Models:}\\ \bitem{STNSCM}~\cite{deng2023spatio}: it is a spatio-temporal model that neuralizes a structural causal model and incorporates external conditions such as time factors and weather for traffic prediction in OOD scenarios.
-For fair comparisons, we use time factors as the only external conditions.\\ \bitem{CauST}~\cite{zhou2023maintain}: it is a spatio-temporal model that captures invariant relations for OOD generalization.
+{\bf $iii)$ Models considering distribution shift:} \begin{itemize}[leftmargin=*] \item \textbf{AdaRNN}~\cite{adarnn}: a purely sequential model that addresses distribution shift challenges.
+It clusters historical time sequences into different classes and dynamically matches input data to these classes to identify contextual information. \item \textbf{CIGA}~\cite{chen2022learning}: it is a graph model that captures the invariance of graphs via causal models to guarantee generalization under various distribution shifts. \item \textbf{STNSCM}~\cite{deng2023spatio}: it neuralizes a structural causal model and incorporates external conditions such as time factors and weather for spatiotemporal traffic prediction in OOD scenarios.
+For fair comparisons, we only use time factors because weather data is not available in all datasets. \item \textbf{CauSTG}~\cite{zhou2023maintain}: it is a spatiotemporal model that captures invariant relations for generalization to distribution shift data. \item \textbf{CaST}~\cite{xia2023deciphering}: it leverages a causal lens to handle the temporal distribution shift issue by back-door adjustment and captures the dynamic spatial causation via edge-level graph convolution. \end{itemize}

-To evaluate the forecasting performance of different methods, we use two common metrics: Mean Average Error (MAE) and Mean Average Percentage Error (MAPE).